2 Preliminaries: Communicating Systems and Games

 One of the prime quality criteria for behavioral equivalences is whether they form congruences with respect to fitting semantics or other important transformations.
 A congruence relates mathematical objects that can stand in for one-another in certain contexts, which, for instance, allows term rewriting.
 The concept is closely linked to another core notion of mathematics: monotonicity.

-The relation \leq is then referred to as a precongruence for f.
-If \leq moreover is symmetric (and thus an equivalence relation), then \leq is called a congruence for f.
+The relation is then referred to as a precongruence for .
+If moreover is symmetric (and thus an equivalence relation), then is called a congruence for .

 2.3 Modal Logic